We may earn affiliate commissions for the recommended products. Learn more.

 Autofill

-Autofill is one of the most helpful features that comes with a password manager.
+Autofill is one of the most useful features of password manager.
 It helps to simplify login, payment, and other form-filling processes.

-1Password’s version automatically fills in passwords, usernames, addresses, credit card numbers, and other saved credentials.
-Simply click on the 1Password icon, select the correct saved item, and you’re done.
+1Password handles this seamlessly – it can automatically fill in usernames, passwords, addresses, credit card details, and other saved information.
+Just click the 1Password icon, choose the appropriate item, and you're all set.

-In contrast, Zoho Vault’s autofill feature for passwords is clunkier.
-You need to right click on the login field, select Zoho Vault, pick the password, and then click either Login or Fill to log in to the website or fill in the credential.
+Zoho Vault’s autofill, by comparison, is more manual.
+To use it, you need to right-click on the login field, select Zoho Vault, pick the saved password, and then click either “Login” or “Fill” to complete the process.

 In brief, 1Password dominates this round of Zoho Vault vs 1Password with its more intuitive and functional autofill feature.